conda-forge/conda-forge.github.io/src/maintainer/updating_pkgs.rst

 If the only issue is in the package metadata, we can directly patch it using the `repo data patches feedstock <https://github.com/conda-forge/conda-forge-repodata-patches-feedstock>`__.
 Please make a PR there to add a patch.
-In order to ensure future versions have the required changes, you also need to change recipe to reflect the metadata changes.
+In order to ensure future versions have the required changes, you also need to change the recipe to reflect the metadata changes.

 If instead the actual contents of the package are broken, the following steps will remove broken packages from the ``main`` channel: